 - Children raised in kinship care have invariably experienced loss, tragedy or trauma. - Their carer may also be having to cope with the loss of the parent, who might be their son or daughter. - Many kinship carers struggle to secure the therapeutic support the child needs to help deal with the impact of the trauma they have experienced, including bereavement support and counselling. - Often the kinship carer has stepped in to raise the child without the involvement of children's services.
-In these incidences, their entitlement to extra support is limited or indeed non-existent. - Difficulties for children in accessing mental health support through Child and Adolescent Mental Health Services (CAMHS) are well known. - The Adoption Support Fund pays for a range of therapeutic support for previously looked after children who are adopted.
-Since April 2016, children who were previously looked after and now raised by special guardians have been eligible for the fund.
-However, awareness and understanding of the fund is far lower among special guardians than among adoptive parents (Parliamentary Taskforce on Kinship Care, 2020).
-All other children in kinship care are not eligible.
+In these incidences, their entitlement to extra support is limited or indeed non-existent. - Difficulties for children in accessing mental health support through Child and Adolescent Mental Health Services (CAMHS) are well known.
+An investigation by The House into the crisis in child and adolescent mental health care shows urgent action is needed more broadly on mental health services for young people. - The Adoption and Special Guardianship Support Fund pays for a range of therapeutic support for previously looked after children.
+This currently includes adoptive children and a subset of children in kinship care - those made subject to Special Guardianship or Child Arrangements Orders who have previously been looked after.
+However, awareness and understanding of the fund is far lower among special guardians than among